givemepower8/Phaser3Practices/docs/COC.md

 ### Wizard

 Unlocked at Unlocked at TH 5.
+It's on the top priority to develop.

 4 housing space, attack speed 1.5s, move speed: 16, range: 3 tiles